WSU-kduncan/ceg3120-cicd-samanthabarnum/README-CD.md

        - `-a`: includes both running and stopped containers.
       - `-q`: this makes the output not be a giant mess.
       - `-f name=$CONTAINER_NAME`: lets you narrow down the list to just the containers with the name `angular-app`.
-    - Uses `CONTAINER_ID=$(docker ps -aq -f name=$CONTAINER_NAME)` to get *all* container IDs that match that name, running or stopped.
-      - `docker ps` lists containers.
-       - `-a`: includes both running and stopped containers.
-      - `-q`: this makes the output not be a giant mess.
-      - `-f name=$CONTAINER_NAME`: lets you narrow down the list to just the containers with the name `angular-app`.
 2. If a container exists:
-    - It prints out the matching containers with `docker ps -a -f name=$CONTAINER_NAME`.
-    - Then forcefully removes the container(s) with `docker rm -f $CONTAINER_ID`.
-      - Removes the container named `angular-app`, whether running or not.
-      - Forces it to stop if it's still running, so I don't have to stop it manually first.
-      - Clears the way so the script can pull the new image and create a fresh container without naming drama.
     - It prints out the matching containers with `docker ps -a -f name=$CONTAINER_NAME`.
     - Then forcefully removes the container(s) with `docker rm -f $CONTAINER_ID`.
       - Removes the container named `angular-app`, whether running or not.